emile-reynaud/pdf2jpg-conv/README.md

     - Click on New
     - Then add the path to the bin poppler folder
     - Click OK.
-4. Clone this github repository wherever you want
+4. Download the latest release
-5. Double-click on main.py
+5. Double-click on PDF2JPGconv.exe
 6. Done!

-Or you can just install the latest release.

 ## Contributions